alokprasad/doca-samples/README.md

 ## Developer Configurations
-When recompiling the applications, meson compiles them by default in "debug" mode.
+When recompiling the reference applications, meson compiles them by default in "debug" mode.
 Therefore, the binaries would not be optimized for performance as they would include the debug symbol.
 For comparison, the application binaries shipped as part of DOCA's installation are compiled in "release" mode.
 To compile the applications in something other than debug, please consult Meson's configuration guide.

-The applications also offer developers the ability to use the DOCA log's TRACE level (DOCA_LOG_TRC) on top of the existing DOCA log levels.
+The reference applications also offer developers the ability to use the DOCA log's TRACE level (DOCA_LOG_TRC) on top of the existing DOCA log levels.
 Enabling the TRACE log level during compilation activates various developer log messages left out of the release compilation.
 Activating the TRACE log level may be done through enable_trace_log in the meson_options.txt file, or directly from the command line:

 Prepare the compilation definitions to use the trace log level: